XinmengLiao/PhenomePortal-VarXOmics/README.md

-## VarXOmics is a free-access versatile web server for genomic data querying and variant analysis and prioritizing with multi-omics insights.
+## VarXOmics is a free-access versatile web server for genomic data querying and (disease-causing) variant analysis and prioritizing with multi-omics insights.

 ### Features:
 1. Available for both small variants and structural variants.